moirai2/moirai2/README.md

 $ ls output.txt
 output.txt
 ```
-* You can specify input and output by variable format "key=value".
+* You can specify input and output with "key=value" notation.
 * Order doesn't matter if variable format is used.
-* Notation can be either input=input.txt or '$input=input.txt' (be sure to use single quote in this case).
+* Notation can be either input=input.txt or '$input=input.txt' (be sure to use single quote when $ is used).
-* To know the valid input and output variable names use a help command explained in Example4
+* To know the valid input and output variable names use a help command explained in Example4.

 ### Example6
 ```shell